 How the Nevada Privacy Law protects consumers

-Nevada’s requirement of a Privacy Notice promotes the principles of transparency and accountability.
-The notice informs a consumer about the operator’s data collection and sharing practices.
+Nevada’s requirement of a Privacy Policy promotes the principles of transparency and accountability.
+The policy informs a consumer about the operator’s data collection and sharing practices.
 If an operator is non-compliant with the Nevada Privacy Law’s requirements, it will face penalties that include large fines.

 Requiring an operator to have a method to opt-out promotes the concept of consumer choice.
 This means consumers should take action to opt-out if they don’t want their information sold.
 A consumer’s failure to opt-out gives the operator an implied consent to sell the consumer’s data.

-A well-written Privacy Notice promotes consumer rights and good business practices.
-If you are an operator of a website or online service of Nevada residents, you need to have a Privacy Notice to inform consumers of your data collection and sharing practices.
+A well-written Privacy Policy promotes consumer rights and good business practices.
+If you are an operator of a website or online service that collects the PII of Nevada residents and does business in the state, you need to have a Privacy Policy to inform consumers of your data collection and sharing practices.
 Termageddon is a Privacy Policy generator that can help you meet the requirements of the Nevada Privacy Law.